TristaZeng/ZS-DeconvNet/Python_MATLAB_Codes/ReadMe.md

 <h2 id="Data pre-processing">3.
 Training dataset generation</h2>

 + Prepare a folder of raw data.
-Download our open-source raw data of various modalities or use your own raw data.
+Download [our open-source raw data with corresponding PSF](replace_with_zenodo_path) of various modalities or use your own raw data.

 + Open `./data_augment_recorrupt_matlab/demo_augm.m` and replace the parameter `data_folder` with your raw data directory.